 Repeat the sequence of working 4 rows in each color, alternating sc and dc each row until you reach Row 37.

 38. – 41.
 For the last two stripes, you will reverse the colors.
 This will keep the pattern continuous when your pouch is sewn and constructed.

 Work the gray rows the same as the others.

 43. Ch 2.
 Dc2tog.
 Dc 9.
 Ch 3.
 Sk 3 sts.
 Dc in next st. Dc 8.
 Dc2tog.

 Fold of the the button of the piece and line it up with the bottom of the 10th color stripe.

 Holding it so the top points up, start on the bottom right.
 Using one of your three colors, join yarn and sc as evenly as you can up the side, sewing the side together.
 Continue past the two layers and sc up the top flap.
 Sc 2 in the top corner so it lays nicely.
 Sc across the top, working 5 sc in the 3 ch space from the last row.
 Sc in the rest of the sts, working 2 in the next corner.
 Sc down the remaining side of the flap and tie off.

 Finish by sewing a button in the middle of the first color stripe to correspond with the button hole at the top of the flap.

-Did you make a crochet chevron iPad mini case?
+Did you make a Chevron Crochet Tablet Pouch?
 Share it with me!
 Tag me on Instagram (@whistleandivy).

 (and get a free gift!)